lucassimao/Angular-CRUD-Spring-Boot-Backend/backend/README.md

 # How to build

-Run `mvn clean package` in order to package the spring boot backend server.
+Run `./mvnw clean package` in order to package the spring boot backend server.
 The script will generate the file ./target/demo-backend.jar

-To run with the development configurations, just run `java -jar ./target/demo-backend.jar`.
+To run with the development configurations, just run `./mvnw spring-boot:run`.
-To run with the production profile, run `java -jar -Dspring.profiles.active=production ./target/demo-backend.jar`
+To run with the production profile:

-# How to build a docker image
+    First, run `./mvnw clean package`

-just run `mvn clean package && docker build -t demo-backend .` and to start a docker container `docker run --rm -it -p 8080:8080 demo-backend`
+    Finally, run `java -jar -Dspring.profiles.active=production ./target/demo-backend.jar`